-This directive MUST be called before any other RTEMS directives.
-The effect of calling any RTEMS directives before rtems.initialize\executive is unpredictable.
-Many of RTEMS actions during initialization are based upon the contents of the Configuration Table and CPU Dependent Information Table.
-For more information regarding the format and contents of these tables, please refer to the chapter Configuring a System.
+Many of RTEMS actions during initialization are based upon the contents of the Configuration Table.
+For more information regarding the format and contents of this table, please refer to the chapter Chapter 23 [Configuring a System], page 237.

 The final step in the initialization sequence is the initiation of multitasking.
 When the scheduler and dispatcher are enabled, the highest priority, ready task will be dispatched to run.
-Control will not be returned to the board support package after multitasking is enabled until rtems.shutdown\executive the directive is called.
+Control will not be returned to the Board Support Package after multitasking is enabled until the rtems.shutdown\executive directive is called.
+This directive is called as a side-effect of POSIX calls including exit.